 The Special Committee is authorized to conduct an independent investigation and review of the transactions.
 The Special Committee is also authorized to take any disciplinary action it deems appropriate in its sole discretion, against any director, officer or employee of Enron based on the committee’s determination that the individual improperly participated in the transactions.
 The Special Committee will recommend to the full Board any other appropriate action Enron should take.

-Were the arrangements approved?
-Enron's Board of Directors reviewed and approved Enron CFO Andy Fastow's participation in the LJM partnerships and found that his participation was not contrary to the best interests of Enron and its shareholders.
-There was never any obligation for Enron to do any transaction with LJM.
-Enron and its Board established special review and approval processes with its senior management to ensure that each transaction with the LJM partnerships was fair, in the best interest of Enron and its shareholders, and appropriately disclosed.
-External auditors and legal counsel also reviewed these transactions.

-Does Enron believe that its relationship with LJM is legal?

-Yes.
-Enron’s internal and external auditors and attorneys reviewed these related party transactions, the Enron board was fully informed and approved of these arrangements, and they were disclosed in our SEC filings.

-The media has mentioned other ventures, namely Whitewing, Osprey, The Atlantic Water Trust , Marlin Water Trust.
-What are these?

-Whitewing is a joint venture formed by Enron and a third party investor for the purpose of acquiring and owning asset-backed investments.
-The third-party investor, Osprey, is a limited liability company formed for the purpose of investing in Whitewing.
-Osprey is capitalized by approximately $2.4 billion of debt and $220 million of equity proceeds.
-The debt is supported by the assets of Whitewing, which include a contingent obligation of Enron.

-The Atlantic Water Trust (“AWT”) is a joint venture formed by Enron and a third party investor for the purpose of acquiring and holding a 66 2/3% interest in Azurix.
-The third party investor, Marlin Water Trust (“MWT”), is a limited liability company formed for the purpose of investing in AWT.
-Marlin Water Trust is capitalized by approximately $915 million of debt and $125 million of equity proceeds from third party investment funds.
-The debt is supported by the assets of Azurix and a contingent obligation of Enron.

 Enron has publicly pledged to increase transparency in its financial reporting.
 What will this involve?

 Aside from our cooperation with the SEC and our own internal investigation of related party transactions, Enron is committed to more frequent meetings with the analyst community, which have already begun, and expanded disclosure in our reporting documents.
-For example, in our third quarter earnings press release, for the first time, we have provided volume figures for North America and Europe, broke out the information about our global assets from our wholesale numbers, and provided more detail about our natural gas pipeline business and Portland General.
+For example, in our third quarter earnings press release, for the first time, we have provided volume figures for North America and Europe, broken out the information about our global assets from our wholesale numbers, and provided more detail about our natural gas pipeline business and Portland General.
 With our renewed commitment to transparency, combined with the already strong performance of our core business, we are seeking to restore investor confidence in Enron.

 Where does Enron go from here to win back investor credibility and maintain its credit rating?

 Enron is committed to maintaining and improving its credit rating.
 We will do this by raising cash through asset dispositions, continued strength in our core business, reducing debt or, as a last resort, issuing equity.
-Credibility will also involve all of these things and the measures we are taking to be more transparent and communicative with the investment community.committee looking into related party transactions.
+Credibility will also involve all of these things and the measures we are taking to be more transparent and communicative with the investment community, including the establishment of our own committee looking into related party transactions.